|

 Tina Cassini doll, 12" |

-body flat feet, vinyl rooted head various hair colors, side
+body, flat feet, vinyl herad with rooted hair various colors, side

 lashes, pale blue eye shadow, painted pink closed mouth, marked: